Rakesh-Mourya-G/xen-orchestra/docs/manage_infrastructure.md

 ## Docker support

-This allows you to enjoy Docker containers displayed directly in Xen Orchestra.
+This allows you to enjoy Docker containers displayed directly in CloudVisor.

 ### Prerequisites